New EU rules for e-commerce merchants in 2021

 If you just do remote sales (bear in mind the absence of distant sales thresholds) you will be able to report these sales via OSS.

-2 When you sell via Marketplaces and Marketplace collect and pay VAT to local tax offices.
+2 When you sell via Marketplaces and Marketplace collects and pays VAT to local tax offices.
 Can you refund the VAT paid at customs?

 A marketplace becomes a deemed supplier for B2C sales.
 It means that you will have exempted sales with the right to deduct.
 That means that you can credit VAT paid at custom clearance.
 Note that you need the EU EORI number for customs clearance and this number needs to be connected to your VAT number.